 The motel buildings’ small setback from 4th St., with covered parking at the rear of the parcel, is somewhat unique for motels, which tended to feature parking at their façades or surround courtyards.
 This is possibly a reflection of the motel’s proximity to St. Petersburg’s already well-established central business district as 4th St. transitioned to a more heavily-trafficked long-distance corridor during the mid-twentieth century.
 By the mid-1950s a large number of motels would line 4th St. joining the Holiday Motel in vying for tourists’ business.

 You Can Help!

-Landmark designation will be decided by the Community Planning and Preservation Commission on April 9 in a public hearing at City Hall starting at 2 pm.
+Landmark designation will be decided by City Council on May 9 in a public hearing at City Hall starting at 6 pm.
 YOUR VOICE MATTERS!!
 Send your comments to the city urging them to say YES to landmark designation for the Holiday Motel and YES to keeping St. Pete special!
-Write your own personal comments and send to the Commission c/o email@example.com or click on the link below for an easy to use message link to the City.
+Write your own personal comments and send to the Commission c/o firstname.lastname@example.org or click on the link below for an easy to use message link to the City.
 Thanks for doing your part!
 Ask your family and friends to do so too!

 Keep St. Pete Special.

 Preserve the 'Burg is funded in large part by the support of our members.
 So join today—be part of the effort to Preserve the 'Burg!